 This beautiful, private natural pool and waterfall in the El Yunque rainforest is only accessible by private trails leading from the few houses in the area.
 I stayed at one of them that is now a bed and breakfast called Casa Flamboyant, which had two trails on the property to two different natural pools!

 By Rachel of Hippie in Heels

-It’s unique because of the lagoon which is a sweet water, or fresh water, lake so near to the ocean.
+It’s unique because of the lagoon which is a sweet water, or fresh water, lake so near to the ocean in South of goa.
 The huts the line each side are simple and sweet and it is the perfect place to relax.
 The beach is called Cola beach.

 3) Kawasan Falls in Cebu (Philippines)

 After a three hour trek through a river with the bluest water I’ve ever seen, we reached this paradise in the Phillipines.
 We had to jump and slide off at least five different waterfalls and maneuver our way through rocky terrain, which was 80 percent water.
 The journey enough to get here was already an unforgettable experience, but reaching Kawasan waterfall and jumping in its turquoise water was definitely one for the books.

 By Simone Lye of The Aussie Flashpacker

 Following our University graduation my best friends and I treated ourselves to a P&O South Pacific Cruise.
 Our first stop was beautiful Santo in Vanuatu.
 We spent the day exploring the island and our favorite place was Nanda Blue Hole.
 A stunning, magical blue hole located in the middle of the island.
 The blue hole is filled cool, fresh water and is colored the most beautiful of blues!
 It is an incredible feeling to be swimming in fresh, clear water surrounded by natural rainforest!